 For labor-related arbitration, see Researching Labor Arbitration and Alternative Dispute Resolution in Employment by Suzanne Thorpe and Laura J. Cooper.

 Juris Publishing produces a substantial catalog of arbitration materials.

 The Arbitration and Mediation volumes in the Getting the Deal Through series explain key aspects of the laws of individual foreign countries.

 II.
 Arbitration Awards

-There are at least seven kinds of arbitration awards:
+There are at least eight kinds of arbitration awards:

 1. Commercial: Most commercial arbitration in the U.S. is handled by either the American Arbitration Association (AAA) or Judicial Arbitration & Mediation Services (JAMS).
 Their awards are not published, except for securities arbitration (see below).